Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given that there is a sensor at the entry door that counts number of people
+  Given that there is a sensor at the entry door and it increments by one when someone enters

-  When a new visitor arrives, the count of sensor increases by one
+  When the visitor count for each day is recorded accurately

-  Then I can keep a count of daily vistors for the whole week
+  Then the vistor trend during the week is easily calculated

 Scenario: Alert when seating capacity is full